jooy2/retron/README.md

 ## Build

-Retron can build targeting Windows 7, 8.1, 10 or later, macOS 14.x or later, and major Linux distributions.
+**Retron** can build targeting Windows 10 or later, macOS 14.x or later, and major Linux distributions.

 ```shell
 # For Windows (.exe, .appx)